 Nevertheless, under the 2011 United Nations Guiding Principles on Business and Human Rights, formulated by John Ruggie, companies have an obligation to undertake due diligence on their supply chains to ensure that human rights are respected.
 In the UK, the due diligence principle has been given legal effect by the Modern Slavery Act.

 In addition, an International Labour Organisation transnational regulation on an international living wage has been mooted.
 This could create an international standard to which workers everywhere can hold their employers.

-As companies get to grips with their Ruggie obligations and map the risks in their supply chains they might reassess how those supply chains are structured.
+Keep it simple As companies get to grips with their Ruggie obligations and map the risks in their supply chains they might reassess how those supply chains are structured.
 Broadly speaking, the more complex and longer a supply chain, the less transparent it is.

 Jeroen Beirnaert, human rights coordinator with the International Trade Union Confederation says that simplicity in supply chains “automatically reduces the risk” of human rights violations.

 Ruggie implementation could be a game-changer, and a new ILO standard could also contribute to tackling a situation in which big western brands outsource most functions to opaque supply chains – in other words, the structure in which hidden forced labour can occur.
 Change will, however, “obviously be a long process,” Beirnaert says.